 When resistance against a plant protection product appears, the trials must include the representative biotypes, strains or races for a common field situation, if these are likely to show different degrees of susceptibility.
 The efficacy trials must be conducted under conditions where the target group of harmful organisms is present to an extent that causes or is known to cause adverse effects (yield, quality, harvest delays, etc.) to untreated crops.
 Different intensity and pest pressure within the region could lead to a requirement for extra trials in order to verify differences, e.g., concerning relevant intervals between treatments.

-1.8 Cultivars and species of the crop and number of trial years of the harmful organism or in case of abnormal climatic or agricultural conditions, it may be required that trials are conducted over more years.
+1.8 Cultivars and species of the crop and number of trial years

 Trials must be conducted on crop species and cultivars that are relevant to the zone and susceptible to the relevant harmful organisms.